lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 `gosec -r false_positive/`{{exec}}

 As you can see, *Gosec* prints out one potential vulnerability related to the usage of an insecure random number generator on line 9.
 This is only insecure when used for security purposes, but in this case we are just using it to print out a random number.
 So, we would like to mark this vulnerability as being a false positive.
-To do this we add a comment on the line where the vulnerability is reported, with the format `#nosec <Rules>` like follows:
+To do this we add a comment on the line where the vulnerability is reported, with the format `#nosec G404` to ignore this specific vulnerability:

 ```
 8 func main() {